eduardor626/RestaurantPOS/README.md

 ## Key Take Aways:
 ```
 This was a very fun program to do.
-The code is not at all the prettiest but getting things to look 'nice' definitely made it an interesting mini project.
-There is many buttons that are not implemented such as the Tips, Sales, Break, Clock Out buttons on the home screen.
-The Payment Menu was my "get it done" part of the project and I could've included icons of the corresponding dollar bills on each button.
-Overall, it was fun learning and putting together something quick in Java that really introduced me to the GUI side of programming.
-It could've been so much cleaner if I had used certain data structures or proper proportions of Panels in Swing.
-But overall, fun project and definitely good to see how much I've grown over the years.
+The code is not at all the prettiest but getting things to
+look 'nice' definitely made it an interesting mini project.
+There is many buttons that are
+not implemented such as the Tips, Sales, Break, Clock Out buttons on the home screen.
+The Payment
+Menu was my "get it done" part of the project and I could've included icons of the corresponding
+dollar bills on each button.
+Overall, it was fun learning and putting together something quick in
+Java that really introduced me to the GUI side of programming.
+It could've been so much cleaner
+if I had used certain data structures or proper proportions of Panels in Swing.
+But overall, fun
+project and definitely good to see how much I've grown over the years.
+Cheers!
 ```